Get insider access

 Compared To Other Monitors

 The LG 32GS95UE-B is a fantastic gaming monitor for PC and console gamers and an outstanding choice for esports and competitive gamers.
 The Dual-Mode feature turns the monitor from a superb 4k @ 240Hz display into an exceptionally fast 1080p @ 480Hz display.
-This monitor has the fastest combined input lag and response time of any monitor we've tested, so it's an exceptional choice if you plan to play both immersive games in 4k and you're an esports enthusiast.
+This monitor has the fastest combined input lag and response time of any monitor we've tested, so it's an exceptional choice if you plan to play immersive games in 4k and are an esports enthusiast.
 However, this monitor doesn't have extra productivity features like USB-C connectivity or a KVM switch and lacks Dolby Vision support.
 If those things are important to you, consider the ASUS ROG Swift OLED PG32UCDM, which has USB-C connectivity with 90W of power delivery, a KVM switch, and Dolby Vision support.

 ASUS ROG Swift OLED PG32UCDM